naijaping/List-newest-members/readme.txt

 3. Go to your widget area and look for "Newest Members"

+4. Drag it to your widget and you are done....

 == Screenshots ==
 1. Here's a screenshot of it in action